 The Human Rights Bureau is a neutral agency created to enforce the New Mexico Human Rights Act.
-The Bureau accepts and investigates claims of discrimination based on race, color, national origin, religion, ancestry, sex, age, physical and mental handicap, serious medical condition, spousal affiliation, sexual orientation, and gender identity in the areas of employment, housing, credit or public accommodation.
+The Bureau accepts and investigates claims of discrimination based on race, color, national origin, religion, ancestry, sex, age, physical and mental handicap, serious medical condition, spousal affiliation, sexual orientation, gender, and gender identity in the areas of employment, housing, credit or public accommodation.

 Our office also offers the following services at no charge: